chrokh/csharp-build-singlefile-sublime-text-2/README.md

-Build and run single C# files from Sublime Text 2 on OSX.
+Build and run single C# files from Sublime Text 2 on OSX and Windows.

 Usage
 ------